Ingan121/Vineless/README.md

 + Select the type of device you're using in the top `Systems` section
 + The files are saved in the extension's `chrome.storage.sync` storage and will be synchronized across any browsers into which the user is signed in with their Google account.
 + The maximum number of devices is ~25 Local **OR** ~200 Remote CDMs
++ The maximum number of per-site profiles is ~200 profiles
 + Check `Enabled` to activate the message interception and you're done.

 ## Usage